galaxyproject/planemo/docs/_running_external.rst

 ::

-    $ planemo workflow_job_init wf3-shed-tools.ga -o test-job-file.yml
+    $ planemo workflow_job_init tutorial.ga -o tutorial-init-job.yml

-Opening ``test-job-file.yml`` should show the following:
+Opening ``tutorial-init-job.yml`` should show the following:

 ::

-    GSE37268_mof3:
+    $ cat tutorial-init-job.yml
+    Dataset 1:
       class: File
       path: todo_test_data_path.ext
-    Genes:
+    Dataset 2:
       class: File
       path: todo_test_data_path.ext
+    Number of lines: todo_param_value

 For each of the specified inputs in the workflow, an entry is created in the output YAML file.
-In this case, both inputs are datasets rather than collections or parameters, so they are both classified as ``class: File``.
-A placeholder path is also included, which you should change to the paths of your chosen input files.
+The two dataset inputs are classified as ``class: File``, with a placeholder path included, which you should change to the paths of your chosen input files (you can also use a URL of a file available online).
+The placeholder value for the ``Number of lines`` parameter should also be replaced, ensuring it is of the correct type, e.g. in this case an integer.

-Another more complex example, also including a collection and parameter as input, might look like the following:
+Another more complex example, also including a collection as input, might look like the following:

 ::